RPI-OPT/APriD/README.md

 # APriD

-This repository is the implementations of the paper: Adaptive Primal-Dual Stochastic Gradient Method for Expectation-constrained Convex Stochastic Programs.
+This repository is the implementations of the paper: Adaptive Primal-Dual Stochastic Gradient Method for Expectation-constrained Convex Stochastic Programs. [(Yan and Xu 2021)](#yan2020adaptive).

 ## Requirements
 Our implementations are in Matlab R2019a.